 The pitches of several bells commemorate specific events: D celebrates the founding of the Colony of Vancouver Island in 1849, E the founding British Columbia as a colony in 1858, and F-sharp their union in 1866; F rings for the Confederation of Canada in 1867 and G-sharp for British Columbia’s 1871 entry into the Confederation; and G remembers Canadian soldiers who gave their lives for the liberation of the Netherlands, 1940-45.

-Rosemary Laing, Provincial Carilloneur, plays live concerts during the summer months.
+Rosemary Laing, Provincial Carilloneur, plays live concerts on Sunday afternoons during the summer months.
 Watch the “What’s On Calendar” for listing and bring a picnic and come and sit in the Native Plant Garden to best enjoy the beautiful music.
-Rosemary also plays as part of Symphony Splash and for the annual Legislative Christmas Light Up event.

 If you would like to talk to us about the carillon, have questions about the songs that are played or if you have a community event that you would like us to be a part of (or turn off for), please contact Kim Gough at email@example.com or at 250-387-6034